mahankheirollahi/name_greeting_bloc_beginner_guide/README.md

 ### Name Greeting App Flutter Bloc Beginner Guide

-### The Name Greeting app is a simple project designed to demonstrate the usage of Flutter Bloc state management for beginners.
+### The Name Greeting app is a simple project designed to demonstrate the usage of Flutter Bloc state management for beginners 😊👋

 ### App's features: